 In accordance to the new law MCL 211.78t, this form must be completed in full, notarized and delivered to the Roscommon County Treasurer ONLY via certified mail or by personal service (hand delivered) by 4:30 p.m., July 1st.

 If this form is delivered AFTER July 1, you have forfeited your right to claim any excess proceeds.

-By filling out this for, you are showing the intent to make a claim but it is itself a claim for sales proceeds.
+By filling out this form, you are showing the intent to make a claim.
 After the Foreclosure Sale is over, a claimant must file with the 34th Circuit Court a motion to claim the proceeds.
 The claims period runs February 1 to May 15 in the year following the sale/transfer.